TobyPDE/FRRN/README.md

 3. Inspect the configuration at the beginning of the file `train.py` and change it if necessary.
 3. Run `$ python train.py`

+## How do I monitor training?

+Simply run `$ watch -n2.0 python log_monitor.py [your log file]`.
+There are two things to consider: First, as the logging creates a lot of files (Will be fixed in the future), I advise you to use a new folder for each training run.
+Second, the log files are not continuously updated.
+Hence, you might have to wait a few iterations before you can see the scores from the last evaluation run.

 ## License